Dragon1 Standard: Business Process Orientation

 An enterprise must be aware of and constantly improve the maturity of the business processes in its businesses.
 If a business process has too low of maturity with regards to the strategy, it may lower the service level in many other processes too.

-Every professional organization needs to have a process landscape (a visual overview of all the processes) and per key process a process flow diagram.
-With that you enable yourself to manage the processes.
+Every professional organization needs to have a process landscape (a visual overview of all the processes) and a process flow diagram per key process.
+With that, you enable yourself to manage the processes.

 Example Business Process